Files

 Step-by-step Instructions

-To replicate the above mapping using the SchemaMapper, a simple CSV (Text) file containing a header line and field names will be used as a lookup table.
-This could alternatively be an Excel spreadsheet or any of the 50+ lookup table formats accepted by the SchemaMapper.
+To replicate the above mapping using the SchemaMapper, a simple CSV (text) file containing a header line and field names will be used as a lookup table.
+This could be an Excel spreadsheet or any 50+ lookup table formats that the SchemaMapper accepts.

 1 SourceAttribute,DestinationAttribute 2 DIAM_MM,Diameter 3 MATERIAL,MaterialType 4 LINING,LiningType 5 INSTALL_DT,DateInstalled

-Note: spaces before or after commas in your lookup table CSV can confuse FME during Feature Type mapping.
-Best practice is to omit all white space surrounding delimiters unless they are present in the attribute values themselves!
+Spaces before or after commas in your lookup table CSV can create issues during feature type mapping.
+Best practice is to omit all white space surrounding delimiters unless they are present in the attribute values themselves.

-Notice that our column headers (ie field names or attribute names) appear on the first line, followed by our source and destination data.
-Save the table as a .csv format file.
+Notice that the column headers (e.g., field or attribute names) appear on the first line, followed by our source and destination data.
+Save the table as a .csv file.

-At this point you may take a look at the lookup table reader parameters.
-Here you will find both basic and advanced parameters that dictate how FME reads your lookup table, and how FME will use the lookup table to map attributes.
+At this point, you may take a look at the lookup table reader parameters.
+Here you will find basic and advanced parameters that dictate how FME reads your lookup table, and how FME will use the lookup table to map attributes.

-The first parameter lets FME know that we want to use the filename as the name of the feature type.
-It doesn’t really make a difference for CSV, which has no feature type names anyway.
+The first parameter lets FME know that we want to use the filename as the feature type name.
+This doesn’t really matter for CSV, which has no feature type names anyway.

 The second set of parameters defines the structure of our CSV, and how FME will read it for schema mapping.
 Because our lookup file uses commas to separate data, and because our first line contains field names, the default values here are exactly what we want.